lizzieinvancouver/ospree/analyses/cleaning/_cleaningREADME.txt

 It:
 1. Reads in ospree.csv, which should be the data_detailed tab from data/ospree.xlsx

-2. There are some weird issues we should deal with.
-Can we delete these columns?
-If so, delete them here.
+2. There are some weird columns that get read in.
+We delete these.

 * Zohner data already merged in!
 We just need to decide what to do with remaining code.